Padmashree College

 4. Breathe: Deep breathing exercises can help to calm your nerves and reduce your anxiety.
 Before your speech, take a few deep breaths to help you relax.

 5. Seek Support: If you are struggling with anxiety, seek support from a friend, family member, or therapist.
-They can provide you with the support and encouragement that you need to overcome your anxiety.
+They can give you the support and encouragement you need to overcome your fear.

 Tips for Preparing and Practicing for a Speech